coreos/coreos-kubernetes/Documentation/deploy-master.md

 [flannel][flannel-docs] provides a key Kubernetes networking capability &mdash; a software-defined overlay network to manage routing of the [Pod][pod-overview] network.

+*Note:* If the pod-network is being managed independently of flannel, this step can be skipped.
+See [kubernetes networking](kubernetes-networking.md) for more detail.

 We will configure flannel to source its local configuration in `/etc/flannel/options.env` and cluster-level configuration in etcd.
 Create this file and edit the contents:

 * Replace `${ADVERTISE_IP}` with this machine's publicly routable IP.